developmentseed/unicef-school-docs/app/posts/s1-methods/1-0-methodology/1-0-2-Training-dataset-creation/index.md

 ## image tiles downloading with [Geokit](https://github.com/developmentseed/geokit)

 Two categories of datasets, ‘school’ and ‘not-school’, were generated as the training dataset for the machine learning model.
-We randomly sampled half of the school geolocations from the validated “confirmed schools”, and generated 5,904 tiles as “school” training dataset (the following table).
+We randomly sampled half of the school geolocations from the validated “confirmed schools”, and generated 5,904 tiles as “school” training dataset (Table 1).
 The not-school category is not as trivial.
 This category can contain forest, grassland or agricultural fields without any buildings, among others.
 It can also be a building complex or facility that looks very similar to “school” from space, e.g. hospitals, market places, courthouses etc.

 To enrich the “not-school” category, and allow our machine learning algorithm to detect real schools more accurately, we queried available hospital, farmlands, parks, courthouses and marketplaces from OpenStreetMap and added them to the “not-schools” category.
-We ended up with  9,092 ‘not-school’ tiles (the following table).
+We ended up with  9,092 ‘not-school’ tiles (Table 1).
 Through the machine learning model training iterations, we learned that the model was over-confident in certain areas, and therefore we adjusted the training dataset accordingly.
 For instance, we randomly included more schools as well as purposely added more regular building tiles that are not schools.
 See the detailed table for the training dataset for the different sessions.

 <figure class="align-center">
 	<img src="/assets/graphics/content/methodology/schools_table_1.png" alt="Put unmapped schools on the map with machine learning" />
-	<figcaption> Our AI-assisted workflow for schools detection</figcaption>
+	<figcaption> Table 1.
+School data cleaning and training dataset creation for machine learning.</figcaption>
 </figure>

 ## training dataset split